Saturday, October 30, 2010

 We know that the two young guys from Kamloops brutally murdered in Mexico who had been buying/selling drugs for the Hells Angels each had a signature man purse.
 We also know that Winnipeg Hells Angels Sean Wolfe also had a signature man purse.

-So did CJ and Matt the rat.
+So did CJ.
 CJ was the guy that got house arrest for trafficking cocaine for the Hells Angels.
 Now he just runs a stripper group and supplies the boys with strippers.
 He's on the Dirty.

 After all the Hells Angels are raging homo phobics.
 So we are lead to believe.
 They bend over backwards to try an look tough to scare and intimidate people.
 So what's with the signature man purse?
 Isn't that just a sign of someone who is conflicted?
 I suppose you can't fit your weed and a handgun in your wallet like you can a signature man purse but it does strike me as somewhat odd.
 Maybe I'm just old.